-This list of lesbian books will include the classics, lesbian fiction, lesbian fantasy, lesbian romance novels, lesbian young adult books.
-And new lesbian books.
+This list of lesbian books will include the classics, lesbian fiction, lesbian fantasy, lesbian romance novels, lesbian young adult books, and lesbian vampire books.
+Plus, new lesbian books.
 Everything you’re looking for!

 You might recognize some titles on this list from our blog on the best lesbian movies.
 Don’t forget to watch the film after you read the book.
 Or read the book that your favorite lesbian movie is based on.

-Now, we can’t dive into an article on the best lesbian books without first mentioning lesbian authors.
-They pushed the boundary and lead the way to where we are today.
+Now, we can’t dive into an article on the best lesbian books to read without first mentioning lesbian authors.
+They pushed the boundary and led the way to where we are today.

-Lesbian writing kicks off with the famous ancient Greek poet, Sappho.
+Lesbian writing kicks off with the famous ancient Greek poet Sappho.
 Though much of her writing is lost today, plenty of her poetry depicted love between women.
-So much that the words “sapphic” and “lesbian” stem from her name and the name of her island, Lesbos, respectively.
+So much so that the words “sapphic” and “lesbian” stem from her name and the name of her island, Lesbos, respectively.

-Some of the classic lesbian writers and poets you might be familiar with include Gertrude Stein, Alice Walker, Virginia Woolf (and her ex-lover, Vita Sackville-West), Audre Lorde, and Emily Dickinson.
+Some of the classic lesbian writers and lesbian poets you might be familiar with include Gertrude Stein, Alice Walker, Jullie Anne Peters, Virginia Woolf (and her ex-lover, Vita Sackville-West), Audre Lorde, and Emily Dickinson.
 You’ll find some of their works on this list.

 All of these great authors have paved the way for contemporary books.
 Today’s lesbian writers work to fill the world with more lesbian books in every genre.

 Let’s start with the best lesbian books.
 These are the best lesbian books of all time that you simply have to read!

 Though many of the classic books’ lesbian themes and characters are more subtextual than what you’re likely to pick up from recent publications.
 They are called ‘classics’ for a reason.